 Sweet led the development of the video game scoring curriculum at Berklee College of Music and is now an instructor for Berklee Online.
 He has developed curriculum for many classes that teach the art of video game composition, and he helped establish the college's minor in video game scoring.
 He has lectured at many universities and prominent conferences in interactive music and sound design including the Game Developer’s Conference, Audio Engineering Society, New York University, the School of Visual Arts, and Parsons the New School of Design.
 He's the author of the highly regarded book Writing Interactive Music for Video Games: A Composer Guide, published in 2014 by Pearson Publishing.
 In 2017, his game Walden: A Game was released on Playstation, PC, and Mac.
 It's a first-person simulation of the life of American philosopher Henry David Thoreau during his experiment in self-reliant living at Walden Pond, and he was the audio director, contributing all sound effects and music for the game.

-Sweet was the cofounder and creative director of Audiobrain, a company dedicated to innovation with interactive sound design and music.
-As the founder of two separate companies dedicated to interactive audio, he has created numerous emotionally immersive, award-winning experiences for games, broadcast, and sonic branding.
-His work can be heard on the Xbox 360 logo and on award-winning games from Cartoon Network, Sesame Workshop, PlayFirst, iWin, Shockwave, RealArcade, Pogo, Microsoft, Lego, AOL, and MTV.
-Sweet has composed numerous network identities, including HBO, VH1, Comedy Central, CNN, General Motors, and NASDAQ.
-His digital artistry has resulted in groundbreaking interactive scores for digital design installations that have traveled the world.
+Before Berklee, Sweet was the cofounder and creative director of Audiobrain, a company dedicated to breaking boundaries with interactive sound design and music, where his creative vision led them to develop many emotionally immersive, award-winning experiences for games, broadcasting, and sonic branding.
+Sweet's broadcast work can be heard on such networks as HBO, VH1, Comedy Central, CNN, and General Motors, among others.
+His digital artistry has led him to groundbreaking work in the creation of interactive scores for digital design installations worldwide.

 - Career Highlights